thiruboy1/mydevops/Linux/LinuxNotes.md

 GSSAPI - based authentication:
 It provides a standard interface that allows security mechanism such as Kerberos to be plugged in.
 OpenSSH uses this interface and kerberos for authentication.
 With this method, an exchange of tokens takes place between the client and server to validate user identity.
 This method is only supported in OpenSSH version 2.

 * Host based authentication:  Allows a single user, a group of users or all users on the client to be authenticated on the server.
 A user may be configured to login with a matching user name on the server or as a differnt user that exists on the server.
 Each user that requires an automatic entry on the server a .shosts file is set up in the user's home directory.
 Group of users or all users setup is done in the  /etc/ssh/shosts.equiv file.

 * Private/Public key based authentication: This method uses a private/public key combination for user authentication.
-The user on the client has a publickey and the server stores the corresponding private key.

-When user tries to login, the server prompts the user to enter the key and lets the user login if the key is validated.
+The user on the client has a publickey and the server stores the corresponding private key.When user tries to login, the server prompts the user to enter the key and lets the user login if the key is validated.
 * Challenge response authentication: This method is based on response to one or more  challenge questions that the user has to answer  correctly in order to gain login access to the server.
 * Password based authentication: Server prompts the user to enter their password.
 It checks the password against the stored entry in the /etc/shadow file and allows the user to login if the password is confirmed.